Why Patient Self-Scheduling: Healthcare Trends & Getting Started

 Distance & Location

 Transportation and travel time create significant barriers for many patients who live in rural areas or don’t have access to reliable transportation.
 In addition to deterring patients from seeking the care they need, we also know that issues related to transportation contribute to patient no-shows.
-Self-scheduling gives patients greater visibility to available appointments and allows them to choose a date and time that their schedules can accommodate.
+Self-scheduling gives patients

-Self-Scheduling Helps Your Staff, Too
+How Patient Self-Scheduling Helps Your Staff

 As we watch reimbursement rates get squeezed tighter and tighter, we know healthcare budgets are enduring the same.
 And yet responsibilities continue to expand, leaving staff with the challenge to accomplish more with fewer people, hours, and less